lavanya-sood/Thesis_EducationalInterface/README.md

 After all the videos are uploaded to youtube replace all the links inside the mongoDB collection for the videoLocation attribute otherwise the videos will not work.

-Go to the *data* for the rest of the instructions on add new json objects to the database.
+Go to the *data* folder for the rest of the instructions on add new json objects to the database.

 ### Backend Setup